 You can see that these are not overwhelming, and some are things that might have happened anyway (like Thanksgiving dinner).
 But by making a record of what I want to accomplish in each area, I can be more intentional about growing in each area.

 When I first started evaluating my life with the Level 10 process, I scored a two in a few places.
 However, by being intentional, my lowest score in November was a four.
 Still not great but making progress.

 You should also know that it is normal to go up and down in each area.
 For example, when I was not working, and our finances were really tight, the Finances section of my graph scored a two.
 But now, it is scoring a six.
 Why still low, since we’re not pinched?
 Because I want to make more income from blogging, so I can eventually only work from home.

 How is Your Level 10 Life?

 If you choose to use this system – and I encourage you to do so – it ties in beautifully with major goal setting.
 I’ll be posting soon a series on setting goals and will be using the Level 10 Life as a springboard.
-To help you get started, I’ve created a Level 10 printable and placed it in the Resource Library.
+To help you get started, I’ve created a Level 10 printable and placed it in the Treasure Trove of Faith Freebies.
 Check it out!